Data Services

 Identifiers

 This identifier format is designed to provide an unambiguous short form, so that RISM records may be easily citeable in print and digital publications.
 It is also designed to be consistent across all the different systems that publish and re-publish RISM data.
-A consistent identifier format also means that all RISM URL (Universal Resource Locator), so that a record may be retrieved in a web browser, can also serve as the URI for that record, used to identify a particular record in Linked Data systems.
+A consistent identifier format also means that all RISM Online URLs (Universal Resource Locator) also serve as the URI for that record.
+They can be used both to identify a particular record in Linked Data systems, and to retrieve the data associated with that record.

 MARCXML Downloads